cjerzak/cjerzak/README.md

 -->

 ## Bio + CV
+*Present:*
-*Primary affiliation:* Assistant Professor in the Department of Government at the University of Texas at Austin.
+[1.]
+Assistant Professor in the Department of Government at the University of Texas at Austin.
+[2.]
+Consultant, Institute for Health Metrics & Evaluation (IHME), University of Washington.

+*Past:*
-*Visiting affiliation:* Visiting Assistant Professor in the Department of Government at Harvard University.
+[1.]
+Visiting Assistant Professor in the Department of Government at Harvard University.

-*Consulting role:* Institute for Health Metrics & Evaluation (IHME), University of Washington.
+[2.]
+Postdoc, AI & Global Development Lab

 *Methodological research:*  AI and global development, earth observation data for causal inference, adversarial dynamics, computational text analysis.